Investment Office · · 19 min read

 For founders with enterprise software experience, the gap is concrete.
 Tooling for corporate use of prediction market data doesn't exist at scale:

 The platforms are building consumer products.
 The enterprise layer remains largely unconstructed.
-This resembles the early SaaS opportunity around Salesforce or AWS: foundational infrastructure exists, but vertical applications that make it usable for specific industries have yet to be built.
-Someone will build the equivalent of Datadog for prediction market analytics or Stripe for event contract compliance.
+This resembles the early SaaS opportunity around Salesforce or AWS: foundational infrastructure exists, but vertical applications that make it usable for specific industries haven't been built yet.
+If you're evaluating the broader landscape of alternative investment strategies, the enterprise prediction market layer is one worth watching.

 Risk Framework